droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 If told that the players have been sent on behalf of Dmitri and Anna Krezkov, Ilya anxiously asks whether his parents and sister are well.
 He is visibly relieved if told that his family is still alive; however, if told of Kala’s condition, his lower lips trembles and he begins to sob.
 #### What Ilya Knows
- If the players treat Ilya with kindness and succeed on a DC 10 Charisma (Persuasion) check, they can convince him to share the following information, which he relays with quiet horror and shame:
+ If the players treat Ilya with kindness and succeed on a DC 20 Diplomacy check to Make an Impression, they can convince him to share the following information, which he relays with quiet horror and shame:

 * Three weeks ago, a woman resembling Zuleika approached him at the Shrine of the White Sun in Krezk.
 She identified herself as Zuleika Krezkova, his long-absent aunt, and told him that his father was secretly a **werewolf**—and that his curse had passed to Ilya as well.
 (Zuleika has steadfastly denied doing so, and insists that someone imitated her appearance for their own purposes—a claim that Ilya has come to believe.)
 * “Zuleika" told Ilya that his curse was a mighty weapon against Strahd von Zarovich and the servants of darkness, but warned him that his parents would soon attempt to suppress that “blessing" before it could emerge.
 She told him to refuse any *potions of wolfsbane* his parents attempted to feed him, then departed from Krezk.